mathpn/mathpn.github.io/src/content/blog/survival-analysis-cox.md

 Last time, we used decision trees, binarization and logistic regression to predict heart failure mortality in a public dataset.
 This approach yielded a very simple model, which, when dealing with noisy biological data and not many observations, is crucial to improve generalization.

 The original data is described in [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0181001).
-As we’ve discussed previously, the _time_ variable refers to follow-up time, that is, for how long each patient was observed.
+As we've discussed previously, the _time_ variable refers to follow-up time, that is, for how long each patient was observed.
 Whenever a patient that has not died reaches its follow-up time, it’s no longer observed and thus is a [censored observation](https://en.wikipedia.org/wiki/Survival_analysis#Censoring).